-3.4 Expelled Youth - Effectiveness is measured by the percentage of students that are able to clear their District of Residence (DOR) expulsions with the assistance of school site counselors and working with Community Based Organizations (CBOs) and agency partners.
+3.4 Expelled Youth - Effectiveness is measured by the percentage of students that area able to clear their District of Residence (DOR) expulsions with the assistance of school site counselors and the partnering with CBOs and agency partners.
 Many expelled students return to their respective DOR at the end of each semester.
-Transition Counselors at LACOE County Community Schools (CCS) meet with students and parents to ensure students complete their respective rehabilitation plans to return to DOR.
+Transition Counselors at LACOE CDS meet with students and parents to ensure students complete their respective rehabilitation plans to return to (District of Residence) DOR.